holepunchto/pear-electron/DEVELOPMENT.md

 # Developing Pear UI Integration Libraries

-This guide covers the development and testing workflow for Pear UI Integration Libraries like **pear-electron**.
-It is written generically so you can adapt it to new Pear UI integration libraries you create.
+This guide covers the development, testing and releasing workflow for Pear UI Integration Libraries like **pear-electron**.
+It is written generically so it can be adapted to new Pear UI integration libraries as they are created.

 ---